Nick-Sierra/SQL.BellaBeat/README.md

 This case study is part of the Google Data Analytics Professional Certificate program.
 As part of the Capstone Project, the following objective is to be completed.

 ## Objective
 You work on the marketing analyst team at Bellabeat, a high-tech firm specializing in health-centric products for women.
-The team's primary objective is to delve into consumer usage patterns of smart devices, extracting valuable insights that will shape Bellabeat's marketing approaches.
+The team's primary objective is to look into consumer usage patterns of smart devices, extracting valuable insights that will shape Bellabeat's marketing approaches.
 You have been tasked to focus on one of Bellabeat's products and analyze smart device data to gain insight into how consumers are using the devices.
 The findings and strategic recommendations derived from this analysis are slated for presentation to Bellabeat's executive team, with the aim of informing and enhancing the company's market positioning strategies.
 This project explores the company's opportunities for growth in the expansive global smart device market.

 **Key Stakeholders:**